No menu items!

 Many residents go the extra mile in Costa Rica to decrease their carbon footprint by recycling or shopping locally, but in the end, to live in today’s world, harmful greenhouse gases will be produced.

-Trying to make good on Costa Rica’s goal to become carbon neutral by 2021 is the National Fund for Financing Forestry (Fonafifo).
+Trying to make good on Costa Rica’s goal to become carbon neutral is the National Fund for Financing Forestry (Fonafifo).
 Fonafifo is the country’s leading carbon offset provider, creating the means for the country to target carbon neutrality.

 The organization operates numerous projects to protect and expand the country’s forests, thus increasing carbon sequestration to prevent carbon dioxide from escaping into the atmosphere.
 The Environmental Services Payment program (PSA) pays landowners $64 per hectare per year to maintain forests.
 Other programs reimburse farmers to protect water sources on their land or reforest areas that have been cleared.